-5. CAPITAL ADEQUACY
+6. CAPITAL ADEQUACY

-5.1 Overview
+6.1 Overview

 Capital is held to provide a cushion for unexpected losses.
-The Board sets the internal level of capital with the aim of ensuring minimum regulatory capital levels, as set and monitored by the BMA, are always exceeded.
+The Board sets the internal level of capital within its risk tolerance articulated in the risk appetite statement with the aim of ensuring minimum regulatory capital levels, as set and monitored by the BMA, are always exceeded.